ConorGagliardi/conorgagliardi.com/_pages/projects.md

 - [Autonomous Micro UAV System (Personal Project)](https://github.com/ConorGagliardi/)<br>
 Personal project turned into an independent study course at RIT.
-The plan is to research and design an experiment for software implementation for a drone to be able to perform amission (autonomous mapping), and during the mission, return to a recharging station (wireless contact charger).
+The plan is to research and design an experiment for software implementation for a drone to be able to perform a mission (autonomous mapping), and during the mission, return to a recharging station (wireless contact charger).
+As the project is expanded on, I will post updates during this semester.
+This is my biggest project yet, so I will include detailed videos and research analysis.

 - [Experiment adding SMOTE to CNN Net Traffic Identifier (Machine Learning Project)](https://conorgagliardi.com/SMOTEproject/)<br>
 Link to research paper and github link.
 An experiment adding SMOTE to code with publication: Pytorch implementation